 Linchpin’s founder, William Bourne, focuses on public sector pension funds, where he acts as the independent chair of two Local Pension Boards.

-We can connect you similarly with expertise in private pensions, charities or private wealth.
+We can connect you similarly with expertise in charities, family office or fund governance.
 So to avoid the bad and the ugly, do something good:

 Call William Bourne on 0203 637 6341 or email him at firstname.lastname@example.org or use the online contact form.